astips/maya-toolkit-roller-coaster/README.md

 # maya-toolkit-roller-coaster
-Maya(2015-2018) toolkit used to save/load pose or animation clip.
+Maya(2015-2018) toolkit used to save/load pose and animation clip.

 ![Example UI](images/about.png)